Indigenous Graduate Award Competition

 Open to self-identified Indigenous students from Canada in a graduate program in the Faculty of Graduate Studies.

-Students must include documentation verifying their Indigenous ancestry.
+Students must include documentation confirming their Indigenous membership/citizenship.

-You must meet the eligibility criteria for each award for which you are applying.
+You must meet the eligibility criteria for each award for which you are applying at the time of application.
+Awards will be paid by the end of the calendar year of application.

 Awards